Last Updated 10/09/2019

 Why States Should Grant Driver’s License to all Residents

 Granting immigration status is the job of the federal government.
 However, states regulate who may receive a driver’s license or identification card.
-Currently, twelve states and the District of Columbia have made a major investment in highway and public safety by allowing undocumented residents to apply for limited-purpose license and identification documents.
+Currently, thirteen states and the District of Columbia have made a major investment in highway and public safety by allowing undocumented residents to apply for limited-purpose license and identification documents.
 In addition, Oregon enacted the Equal Access to Road Act in 2019 to eliminate proof of lawful presence as a requirement for a noncommercial driver’s license.
 The state will begin issuing licenses under this law in January 2021.

 The general requirements for undocumented immigrants to obtain driver’s licenses and IDs include proof of identity, such as a valid foreign passport; evidence of residency in the state, for example, a utility bill; and the application fee.
 Some states such as Delaware and Maryland require, in addition, proof of income tax filing in the state.
 Roughly, 37 percent of undocumented residents in the United States live in states where they can obtain a driver’s license or state ID card.
 There are many practical reasons why all 50 states should offer this benefit to residents regardless of immigration status, such as improving road safety, advancing economic growth, and giving residents a chance to live independently and with dignity.

 Issuing limited-purpose driver’s licenses and state IDs to undocumented immigrants is in line with federal law